October 31

 Emperor Agustín de Iturbide dissolved the Mexican Congress and replaced it with a hand-picked junta to consolidate his absolute power.
 This authoritarian power grab alienated his former military allies and republican supporters, directly triggering the Plan of Casa Mata, which forced his abdication and exile just months later.

-The steamboat Monmouth exploded on the Mississippi River, killing roughly 300 Muscogee people during their forced rem…
+The steamboat Monmouth exploded and sank on the Mississippi River on October 31, 1837, killing approximately 300 Musc…

 Winfield Scott was 75 years old and so overweight he couldn't mount a horse.